JanssenProject/jans/jans-lock/cedarling/README.md

 # For use in Node, Deno or the Edge
 $ wasm-bindgen --out-dir out ./target/wasm32-unknown-unknown/release/cedarling.wasm

-# To build for the Web you need
-$ wasm-bindgen --out-dir out ./target/wasm32-unknown-unknown/release/cedarling.wasm --target web

 $ ls out
 	out
 	├── cedarling_bg.js